VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P4S_Part2.md

 <div class='guideSection' markdown='1'>
 <a id='SAkanthaiAct3'></a>

-*Hesperos* will immediatly follow up with **Akanthai: Act 3** and **Wreath Of Thorns**.
+*Hesperos* will immediately follow up with **Akanthai: Act 3** and **Wreath Of Thorns**.
 Identify where the first set of tower is.
 The first set will be soaked by Ranged while the second is taken care of by the Melees.
 At the end of the cast, everyone must be inside *Hesperos*' hitbox.
 While a single melee will move out of it, at max melee range, on the Melees side (East or West) in order to bait **Kothornos Kick**.
 Then the Ranged will move into their assigned towers.
 The Melee who baited has to move out of the boss hitbox while the other 3 Melees will move in and spread around the boss to bait **Kothornos Quake**.
 These player must aim towards the outside in order to not cleave anyone.
 When **Kothornos Quake** and the first **Thunder III** resolve, everyone has to use their knockback immunity.
 If the boss has been baited properly, the Melees can hit the boss and be inside their towers at the same time.
 Then 3 Ranged will move back to the middle of the arena while the last one will stay next to the edge to bait the next **Kothornos Kick**.
 At the same time, the second set of **Thunder III** will resolve.
 Once **Kothornos Kick** is done, the Melees can dash to the boss and the baiter can move back middle outside of the boss' hitbox.
-Let the other 3 Ranged move in and bait the incomming **Kothornos Quakes**.
+Let the other 3 Ranged move in and bait the incoming **Kothornos Quakes**.
 {% assign slideCounter = slideCounter | plus: 1 %}
 {% include slideshow.html imgLink="act3-1.jpg;act3-2.jpg;act3-3.jpg;act3-4.jpg" imgDesc="A Melee baits <strong>Kothornos Kick</strong>;Ranged move into the first set of <strong>Thunder III</strong>, the 3 other Melees move in to bait <strong>Kothornos Kick</strong>;Melees move into the second set of <strong>Thunder III</strong>, one Ranged baits <strong>Kothornos Kick</strong>;The 3 other Ranged move in to bait <strong>Kothornos Kick</strong>" slideNumber=slideCounter %}